LicoAs/LicoAs/README.md

-# Hi, I'm Ricardo Aschero 👋
+Hi, I'm Ricardo Aschero 👋

 I'm a Spanish-English interpreter and a developer working on personal projects.

-Currently, I'm building a personal application where I'm exploring **JavaScript, HTML, Python, and AI**.

-### 🛠️ Technologies & Tools
+🛠️ Technologies & Tools

-* JavaScript
+JavaScript
-* HTML
+HTML
-* Python
+Python
-* AI
+AI

-### 🚀 Currently working on
+🚀 Currently working on

 Whisker — an AI-powered real-time transcription app designed specifically for interpreters.

-It aims to replace the traditional notebook used for taking notes during interpreting sessions, while keeping the conversation data private by processing it locally on the user's device.
+It aims to replace the traditional notebook used for taking notes during interpreting sessions, while keeping conversation data private by processing it locally on the user's device.

-I'm building it with Python, JavaScript, HTML, and AI, with a focus on real-time audio processing, speech recognition, and local AI processing.
+I'm building Whisker with Python, JavaScript, HTML, and AI, with a focus on real-time audio processing, speech recognition, and local AI processing.

-### 📫 Contact
+📫 Contact

 [LinkedIn](https://www.linkedin.com/in/ricardo-aschero-b4438a21/)